Effect-TS/platform/docs/platform-browser/index.ts.md

 ## From "@effect/platform-browser/Clipboard"

-Re-exports all named exports from the "@effect/platform-browser/Clipboard" module as "Clipboard".
+Re-exports all named exports from the "@effect/platform-browser/Clipboard" module as `Clipboard`.

 **Signature**